media release (20-163MR)

 Editor’s note 26:

-On 7 December 2022, Mr Palmer filed a notice of appeal with the Court of Appeal of the Supreme Court of Queensland from the judgment of Justice Callaghan delivered on 16 November 2022 (see Editor’s note 24).
+On 7 December 2022, Mr Palmer filed a notice of appeal with the Court of Appeal of the Supreme Court of Queensland from the judgment of Justice Callaghan delivered on 16 November 2022 (refer Editor’s note 24).

 Editor’s note 27:

 On 31 January 2023, the appeal was mentioned in the Court of Appeal of the Supreme Court of Queensland.
-President Mullins listed the appeal for hearing over four days on dates to be fixed in July 2023 (refer editor’s notes 26 and 29).
+President Mullins listed the appeal for hearing over four days on dates to be fixed in July 2023 (refer Editor’s notes 26 and 29).

 Editor’s note 28: